Lead Pilot - Rotary

 Major Duties & Responsibilities

-The Lead Pilot - Rotary will be responsible for a broad range of critical functions, including:
+The Lead Pilot - Rotary will be responsible for a comprehensive range of duties, ensuring efficient and safe flight operations, including:

-- Operating aircraft safely and in strict adherence to Transport Canada regulations, YRP policies and procedures, and all relevant aircraft flight manuals.
+- Commanding rotary-wing aircraft with paramount attention to safety, ensuring strict adherence to Transport Canada regulations, organizational policies and procedures, and all relevant flight manuals.

-- Collaborating closely with the Maintenance Manager to foster and promote safe aircraft operation practices.
+- Collaborating closely with the Maintenance Manager to promote and ensure safe aircraft operations.

-- Supervising and recommending amendments to respective aircraft operating manuals and standard operating procedures to maintain the highest standards.
+- Overseeing and recommending enhancements to aircraft operating manuals and Standard Operating Procedures (SOPs) to ensure the highest operational standards.

-- Maintaining the professional standards of all flight crew under their supervision.
+- Upholding and monitoring the professional standards of all supervised flight crew members.

-- Issuing necessary directives and notices to flight crews.
+- Formulating and disseminating essential directives and notices to flight crews.

-- Actioning and distributing accident, incident, and other occurrence reports efficiently.
+- Efficiently processing and distributing accident, incident, and other occurrence reports.

-- Liaising effectively with crew scheduling regarding training details.
+- Collaborating with crew scheduling teams regarding training logistics and implementation.

 Education, Licensing & Certifications